As far as the "chic in the honda" target... Wednesday, December 30, 2009

 Man Cave on Location: Chattanooga

 This past weekend, Dave and I met in Chattanooga, TN for a weekend of guns, cards, beer, cigars, and more guns.
 We started off the weekend at an outdoor public gun range on Friday sending several pounds of lead down range.
 Then we headed back to the hotel for some ice cold Bud, perfectly humidified cigars, and a friendly game of Texas Hold 'em.
 I am not much of a poker player but ended up sending Dave home with lighter pockets.
+The weather was perfect.
+We were only able to stay one night but maybe next year we can talk the wives into two nights.
+I am already thinking about a destination for next year.
+I had a great time and look forward to doing it again.

 The Tenth Anniversary Decision!